fotonauts/activr/README.md

 ```

-# Album Activity Feed
+### Album Activity Feed

-You can too fetch a per-album activity feed by including the mixin `Activr::Entity::ModelMixin` in the Album class:
+You can too fetch a per-album activity feed by including the mixin `Activr::Entity::ModelMixin` into the `Album` class:

 ```ruby
 class Album